 Some associate professors do not hold a tutorial fellowship with their associated college, either because the college does not admit undergraduates, or because there is no undergraduate teaching in their particular subject area (eg Education).
 They receive 100% of their salary from the University in return for additional teaching and/or administrative duties in the department or faculty.

 This is the senior academic grade at Oxford, equivalent to full professor in the USA.
 Professors are expected to take an academic leadership role within their department or faculty as well as more widely in the University and beyond.
 They concentrate on teaching masters and doctoral students but may give undergraduate lectures as well.
 They are always associated with a college but do not hold a tutorial fellowship, and 100% of their salary comes from the University.
 The majority of professorships (also known as “chairs”) are statutory, for example, they are permanent posts within the University’s staff structure, although occasionally a fixed-term professorship may be created in particular circumstances.

-Particularly distinguished associate professors may be awarded the title of full professor, either in a regular exercise for the conferment of titles, or by a panel chaired by the Vice-Chancellor as cases arise on recruitment or in between exercises.
+Particularly distinguished academics and researchers may be awarded the title of full professor, either in a regular exercise for the conferment of titles, or by the SAP as cases arise on recruitment or in between exercises.
 The award of the title does not change the post or the duties of the holder; it is simply a means of recognising an associate professor’s academic distinction.